huasmc/tic-tac-toe-terminal/README.md

 ## Things to be added/improved

-- Game Display class method prompt needs test improvement.
+- Method prompt in Game Display class needs test improvement.

 - UI, currently runs in terminal.